 Carol Benn, a specialised surgeon and breast cancer specialist and co-founder of the Netcare Breast Care Centre of Excellence, confirmed the connection – "the data is there".

 She referred to a number of epidemiological studies that had also confirmed an association between night-shift work and breast cancer.

 But Benn advised caution and added that the nature of the connection was not so clear cut.
-"It could be a classic chicken-or-egg scenario."

 Dr Carl Albrecht, executive manager of research at the Cancer Association of South Africa, agreed: "If you say 'a link', that implies a reasonably strong cause-and-effect relationship.
 This is not the case.
 So far, the association between breast cancer and night-shift work is only regarded as probable."